kannankvs/md2/SAI_1.5 Release notes.md

 # 1. New APIs Introduced In This Release

 The Switch Abstraction Interface defines the APIs to provide a vendor-independent way of controlling forwarding elements, such as a switching ASIC, an NPU or a software switch in a uniform manner.
-Below mentioned are the new APIs created for specific purposes that are defined in this document
+Below mentioned are the new APIs created for specific purposes that are defined in this document.

 1) TAM APIs
 2) NAT APIs